 It’s not necessarily that you lack depth.
 It’s just that you prefer to avoid the hassle of having to deal with all the ‘drama’ that comes with relationships.

-This is why many avoidants take a rather dismissive approach to love – resenting anyone who dares to impede on their emotional self-sufficiency.
+This is why many love avoidants take a rather dismissive approach to love – resenting anyone who dares to impede on their emotional self-sufficiency.
 Indeed, you’re uncomfortable with the idea of depending on anyone else but yourself.

-Whenever you feel yourself getting close to someone, your impulse to flee gets triggered and you’ll seek to distance yourself from your partner – either by casually bringing your incredible ex-boyfriend up in conversation, getting sarcastic with you boo, or by burying yourself in work.
+Whenever you feel yourself getting close to someone, your impulse to flee gets triggered and you’ll seek to distance yourself from your partner – either by casually bringing your incredible ex-boyfriend up in conversation, getting sarcastic with your boo, or by burying yourself in work.

-At the root of this frosty behaviour lies an often-touching backstory from the past, one which has led you to fear the very same thing that sends your anxious lovers into a tailspin – abandonment.
+At the root of this frosty behavior lies an often-touching backstory from the past, one which has led you to fear the very same thing that sends your anxious lovers into a tailspin – abandonment.

 Secure attachment rules the roost

-Then there’s the fifty per cent of you lucky ones with a secure attachment style.
+Then there’s the fifty percent of you lucky ones with a secure attachment style.

 Generally, you have a reasonably positive outlook on yourself and on relationships.
 You’re okay with other people depending on you, and you’re equally comfortable depending on others.